rreemmii-dev/NAND-Language/README.md

 ### Run the interpreter

-After buliding the interpreter, you can execute it on your `.nand` source file.
+After building the interpreter, you can execute it on your `.nand` source file.

 ```bash
 ./interpreter.exe file.nand